HomeMedication lookup › Ziagen

 What this means for you

 If you've been prescribed an abacavir-containing HIV regimen, your HLA-B*57:01 result should already be on file before you fill the prescription.
 If you're ever offered abacavir again after a prior abacavir-associated reaction, do not take it, even briefly.
 The re-exposure reaction is much more severe than the first one and has been fatal in documented cases.
 The HLA-B*57:01 test is one of the cleanest wins in clinical pharmacogenetics: cheap, fast, and it actually changes outcomes.
+Note that Gene2Rx does not test HLA-B*57:01; this screening is offered by clinical pharmacogenetic laboratories as a dedicated test, separate from the metabolism and transporter genes Gene2Rx reports.

 FAQ